homiedopie/beberlei.de/2013/04/06/a_failed_side_project.rst

   started sharing my idea with others I was already too far into the project to be able to take most of the advice into account.

-- Keeping a project idea secret is completly useless.
+- Keeping a project idea secret is completely useless.
 Others will come up with the same idea regardless.
 People have ideas all the day, however nobody ever has time to implement them.
 When they do, execution is even more important than the idea itself.